cloudkick/whiskey/README.md

   * Use lighter colors so test status output is more distinguishable
   * Fix bug with "cannot find module" exception not being properly reported
   * Add support for per-test file init function / file
-  * Print stdout on failure
+  * Print stdout and stderr on failure

 * 26.03.2011 - v0.2.0
   * Add support for the failfast mode (runner exists after a first failure)